-625,000 Class A Performance Rights shall convert into an equal number of ordinary shares upon the Company receiving conditional approval to commence trading on the Australian Securities

-- Exchange (ASX) and the completion of a capital raise of at least \$4,000,000.
+- 625,000 Class A Performance Rights shall convert into an equal number of ordinary shares upon the Company receiving conditional approval to commence trading on the Australian Securities Exchange (ASX) and the completion of a capital raise of at least \$4,000,000.
 This milestone was granted prior year upon successful completion of the initial public offering of the Company. - 625,000 Class B Performance Rights shall convert into an equal number of ordinary shares upon the Company entering into a commercial licencing agreement for the commercialisation of any of its products.
-This milestone was granted during the period as it was assessed by management as more than likely to be met. - 625,000 Class C Performance Rights shall convert into an equal number of ordinary shares upon the Company achieving revenue from sales or licensing of its products of \$1,000,000 or more within 36 months of successfully listing on the ASX.
-This milestone hasn't been granted as the condition hasn't been met. - 625,000 Class D Performance Rights shall convert into an equal number of ordinary shares upon the Company acquiring regulatory approval from the US Food & Drug Administration, including approval under the Minor Use/Minor Species Animal Health Act of 2004 (US) (or equivalent) for any of the Company's products.
-This milestone hasn't been granted as the condition hasn't been met.
+This milestone was granted during the period as it was assessed by management as more than likely to be met.

+- 625,000 Class C Performance Rights shall convert into an equal number of ordinary shares upon the Company achieving revenue from sales or licensing of its products of \$1,000,000 or more within 36 months of successfully listing on the ASX.
+This milestone hasn't been granted as the condition is less than likely to be met as assessed by management. - 625,000 Class D Performance Rights shall convert into an equal number of ordinary shares upon the Company acquiring regulatory approval from the US Food & Drug Administration, including approval under the Minor Use/Minor Species Animal Health Act of 2004 (US) (or equivalent) for any of the Company's products.
+This milestone hasn't been granted as the condition is less than likely to be met as assessed by management.